Today's generation of the Twefork family bears a name that was brought to England

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Twefork were recorded, including Twiford, Twyford, Tyford, Tyeford, Tieford, Tweeford, Tweford, Twifort, Twyfort, Tweefort, Tweeforth and many more.

 Early Notables of the Twefork family (pre 1700)

 Outstanding amongst the family at this time was John Twyford, Lord Mayor of London; and Henry Twiford of Kenwick, Shropshire

-of...
-Another 40 words (3 lines of text) are included under the topic Early Twefork Notables in all our PDF Extended History products and printed products wherever possible.
+Josiah Twyford (1640-1729), was an English potter, born in 1640 at Shelton...
+Another 91 words (6 lines of text) are included under the topic Early Twefork Notables in all our PDF Extended History products and printed products wherever possible.